 To these ends, CIPE connects existing resources among the three institutions, creates a community for like-minded educators, removes barriers to teaching and learning together, and provides the infrastructure to create and evaluate innovative learning activities.
 It is headquartered in the new, state-of-the-art Academic and Research Building on the campus of the St. Louis College of Pharmacy.

-The Diversity and Inclusion office provide opportunities for faculty, staff and students to participate in activities and programs focused on diversity and inclusion.
+The Office of Diversity, Equity & Inclusion provide opportunities for faculty, staff and students to participate in activities and programs focused on diversity and inclusion.
 Activities include group-based trainings for departments, programs and business units; new employee orientation; new manager orientation; and other training modules including communication across cultures, generations in the workplace, cultural awareness, “isms,” unconscious bias and disability in the workplace.
 Please contact the office for additional information, or complete the training request form.

 Faculty Affairs oversees faculty review and promotions and support career development, mentoring, communication, faculty policy changes, gender equity and diversity.
 The office is committed to creating and supporting an environment in which faculty members flourish and achieve their career goals and full professional potential.